 Hotel guests brave enough to stay overnight have recounted visual apparitions.
 Mysterious sightings range from human-shaped figures to a friendly feline meowing at the doors.

 This magnificent landmark is a five-minute uphill walk from Main Street.
-And either an overnight stay or an evening tour of the Jerome Grand Hotel is one of the best things to do in Jerome, Arizona.
+Either an overnight stay or an evening tour of the Jerome Grand Hotel is one of the best things to do in Jerome, Arizona.

 11. Vortexes of Sedona